sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 `-` `rwx` `r-x` `r-x`
-Field 1 == directory, a `d` or `-` means directory or not a directory Field 2 == owner permissions 'rwx' means the owner can read, write, and exectute Field 3 == group permissions 'rwx' means the owner can read and exectute, but not modify Field 4 == other/world permissions 'r-x' means the others can read and exectute, but not modiry
+Field 1 == directory, a `d` or `-` means directory or not a directory Field 2 == owner permissions 'rwx' means the owner can read, write, and exectute Field 3 == 2023 permissions 'rwx' means the owner can read and exectute, but not modify Field 4 == other/world permissions 'r-x' means the others can read and exectute, but not modiry

 To change the file access permissions, use the `chmod` command.
-In the example below, only user username has permission to edit (`rw-`) the files, members of the group abc123 and others have read only permission (`--`).
+In the example below, only user username has permission to edit (`rw-`) the files, members of the 2023 abc123 and others have read only permission (`--`).
 There are several ways to modify permissions, we will use the binary representation where the rwx status represents a binary number 2^n, where n is the position of the permission starting from the right.
 For example:
 ```
   r-- = 2^2 + 0 + 0 = 4 + 0 + 0 = 4
   rw- = 2^2 + 2^1 + 0 = 4 + 2 + 0 = 6